 Other hormones that can be amiss with PCOS include testosterone and the other androgens such as DHEA-S, androstenedione, and d-hydro testosterone (DHT).
 Prolactin is often elevated with PCOS.
 Cortisol is worth looking into as well, as it is the other side of the blood sugar equation.

 Vitamin D is another important player in PCOS because it is key in inflammation and immune regulation, and has an impact on blood sugar and insulin.
 This test has become very common, but in case you haven’t had it checked, the test to get is 25 OH vitamin D. I recommend levels between 50 and 80 ng/mL.

 B12 and B6 deficiencies are common in PCOS in general and are often exaggerated when a woman is taking the Pill or Metformin, which are both incredibly common among women with PCOS.
 A good quality multivitamin often covers the spread, but depending on lab work, increased doses may be necessary.
 I recommend getting a CBC, TIBC, and checking ferritin and homocysteine levels to assess issues with these vitamins.

-Finally, as this is at least in part, a blood sugar issue, regular markers of blood sugar control (beyond fasting glucose) are paramount, but often don’t get done.
+Finally, as this is in part a blood sugar issue, regular markers of blood sugar control (beyond fasting glucose) are paramount but often don’t get done.
 Hemoglobin A1C or fructosamine are great markers of blood sugar control as is home glucose monitoring.
 It’s rarely recommended unless a woman is diabetic, but it can be an incredibly insightful tool in customizing your diet.

 The good news is that this condition is profoundly impacted by the right nutrition plan.
 This also means that it’s not resolved by one magic pill or supplement, or simply going low carb.
 I hope this article arms you with information to get you well on your way to better hormone balance and helps you get in control of your PCOS.